 Many in the industry recommend starting with PIE, and then using pixel editing to refine the final details.

 Examples of photo editing

-Here are a few tutorials that walk you through the photo-editing process on your own:
+You can also check out tutorials to see photo editing examples and learn how to do them step-by-step.
+Here are a few tutorials that walk you through the photo editing process on your own:

 - Photoshop Tutorial: A Beginner's Guide to Using Layers

 - How to Create a Transparent Background in Photoshop

 - How to Change the Background Color of a Picture